1. Contacts

 `/v1/contacts`

 When you want to retrieve multiple contacts, your data property on the result will always be an array even if you don't have any contacts.
-The contacts are returned in alphabetical order by first name.
+The contacts are returned in alphabetical order by name.

 js